Wobi848/DDC4000-Browser/README.md

 ## Installation

 ### As a Web App
-Visit [https://4000.rappo.dev/](https://4000.rappo.dev/) and click the install button in your browser.
+Deploy the web app to your preferred hosting service and click the install button in your browser.

 ### Local Development
 ```bash